pyrate-build/pyrate-build/README.rst

     for fn in match("test*.cpp"):
         executable(fn.replace('.cpp', '.exe'), [fn, lib_reference])

-Many more complicated examples are available at the `github`_ repository.
+Many more examples with an increasing level of complexity are available in the `github`_ repository.

 .. _ninja(s): https://github.com/ninja-build/ninja